HomeModern Slavery & Human Trafficking Statement

 We will:

-• Continue to review our approach to modern slavery to evaluate its effectiveness.
+• Continue to review our approach to anti-modern slavery to evaluate its effectiveness.

-• Continue to improve our supplier screening process and risk-based assessment of suppliers utilising the new third party risk management platform.
+• Continue to improve our supplier screening process and risk-based assessment of suppliers utilising our third-party risk management platform.

 • Invest in training and development for those responsible for preventing modern slavery such as the Procurement Manager.